 Providence Journal 2/6/03

-Mike Hansel uses Sculpture as a means of pointing people away from what they take for granted towards an oddly humorous world composed of vaguely familiar elements.
+Mike Hansel is a fine art sculptor who uses welded sculptures as a means of pointing people away from what they take for granted towards an oddly humorous world composed of vaguely familiar elements.
 They are re-invented associations made between careful observations and the half forgotten elements of memory.